Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 Now let's detail the new features available with this version of emulator:

-**Automatic mode or print with margins**
+**Automatic mode or printing with margins**

 Set gbp_serial_io.cpp and Main_Decoder.m like this:

     #define GBP_PKT10_TIMEOUT_MS 400 in gbp_serial_io.cpp line 39
     Timeout_printing=0;  in Main_Decoder.m line 13

-Automatic mode is the mode by default : use default settings and images will be separated by the decoder if an after margin different than zero is detected.
+This is the mode by default: with this settings images will be separated by the decoder if an after margin different than zero is detected.
 Most of the games are happy with that and in particular the Game Boy Camera.
-For 99% of the users this mode will be enough.
+For 99% of the users this mode will be enough, no need to go farther.

-**Manual mode or print with Timeout**
+**Idle mode or printing with Timeout message**

 Set gbp_serial_io.cpp and Main_Decoder.m like this:

     #define GBP_PKT10_TIMEOUT_MS 15000 in gbp_serial_io.cpp line 39
     Timeout_printing=1;  in Main_Decoder.m line 13

-In Manual mode, the printing command from the Game Boy is not taken into account.
-Instead, you have to wait for the "TimeOut" message to appear into the Arduino serial before making another print.
+In idle mode, the printing command from the Game Boy is not taken into account.
+Instead, you have to wait for the "TimeOut" message to appear into the Arduino serial before making another print (which means that the serial is idle).
 This allows the decoder to know how to assemble images that contains inner margins.
 Remind that the real printer uses a roll of paper that you decide to cut manually, so certains games do not care of the printing margins.
 So you have to force a bit the image separation in order to get the nice printing wanted by the programmers.

-Games that can take advantage from the "TimeOut" or Manual mode are (for example):
+Games that can take advantage from the "TimeOut" or idle mode are (for example):
 - *Nakayoshi Cooking (3, 4 and 5), Mc Donald's Monogatari, Hello Kitty no Magical museum and Nintama Rantarou GB: Eawase Challenge Puzzle.
 They generate splitted image files in Automatic mode due to weird printing protocol with very long lag times in-between chunks of images and/or inner margins.*
 - *Mary-Kate and Ashley Pocket Planner and E.T.: Digital Companion have the exact inverse problem : they always print images with no margin by default.
 Using TimeOut image splitting is so advised.
-TimeOut can be just 400 in these two cases, just change continuous_printing to 1 in "Main_decoder.m"*
+TimeOut can be just 400 in these two cases, just set Timeout_printing=1 in "Main_decoder.m"*
-- *In general, each time you used the Automatic mode, if the images decoded are splitted, stuck together or in brief, not what you expect in terms of assembly, use Manual mode with TimeOut separator.*
+- *In general, each time you used the Automatic mode, if the images decoded are splitted, stuck together or in brief, not what you expect in terms of assembly, use idle mode with TimeOut separator to print.*

-**Direct printing from Matlab/Octave without using the Arduino IDE !**
+**Direct printing from Matlab/GNU Octave without using the Arduino IDE !**

 You can run "Read_directly_from_Arduino_Matlab.m" or "Read_directly_from_Arduino_Octave.m" directly to acquire data and decode them in the same run.
 It behaves like the Arduino Serial output form the IDE but without the need to copy-paste text output: the decoder is ran automatically as soon as you reboot the Arduino after a printing session.
 How to use it :